 When preparing medium-term plans, staff consider the following areas:

-- What prior knowledge/skills have pupils gained which can 'frame' the new area of learning?
+- What prior knowledge/skills have pupils gained that can 'frame' the new area of learning?

 - What wider skills do we want the children to have developed by the end of each theme, supporting future learning and life skills?

 - What factual/topical areas will be covered, enhancing the development of knowledge and cultural capital?